YJDoc2/The-Transpiler-Project/project.md

 added initial class support <br />
 Can define attributes , creates new .h and .c files <br />
+\# test16.c transpiled from test16.tpp for testing class definitions only with attributes<br />
+Now after class definition , it adds a #include for each class in the main file

 Add basic class(structure) support, just declaring them with only variables is enough for now